mohammedafsalofficial/DBank/README.md

 ## Disclaimer

-This is a toy project created for educational purposes only.
+This is a project created for educational purposes only.
 It does not involve real funds, ICP tokens, or financial transactions.
 Any calculations are for demonstration purposes and should not be considered financial advice.